Niterói Contemporary Art Museum in Rio de Janeiro – Oscar Niemeyer

 Niterói Contemporary Art Museum, cross-section.

-The circular form is recurrent in the museum; the pool, the ramp, the internal balconies, the handrails – even the lamps and the counter of the restaurant – are all round-shaped.
+The circular form is recurrent in the building; the pool, the ramp, the internal balconies, the handrails – even the lamps and the restaurant counter – are all round-shaped.

-Niemeyer, who was nearly 90 years old at the time of the building’s completion, conceived such an unconventional design to create a building that integrates totally with the landscape, looking like a monumental 16-meter-high tropical flower perched into Boa Viagem’s rocky headland.
+Niemeyer, who was nearly 90 years old when the building was completed, adopted this unconventional design to create a building that integrates totally with the landscape, like a monumental 16-meter-high tropical flower perched on Boa Viagem’s rocky headland.

 “It’s a building located on a wonderful site, which I liked very much.
 And that made the design process quite easy.
 It is a headland surrounded by the sea, and the building is located in its middle.
 The problem was to find out how to support it. (…) And then, the idea for Niteroi came to my mind naturally.
 It was like a flower.
 Someone sees it as a flying saucer, but it’s not that; it’s a flower.”
 Oscar Niemeyer

-Niterói Contemporary Art Museum, view from the Praia da Boa Viagem beach; photo Anna Magal.
+Niterói Contemporary Art Museum, view from the Praia da Boa Viagem beach; photo Anna Magal (CC BY-NC 2.0) via Flickr.

 The museum